Interested in Volunteering? Here is what you should know!

 Co-workers receive 45 euro per week as pocket money.
 For those staying one year, we set aside an additional 15 euro per week as a travel contribution, which they will receive at the end of their stay.

 During the first three months members of the community will meet with volunteers to reflect on their first experiences and whether they are rightly placed in Camphill.
 A person not living in their household will be designated as a ‘friend’ or ‘mentor’ and can be a contact person for any concerns a volunteer might have.

 All new volunteers are asked to attend Induction and Introduction courses.
 The Induction is basically an introduction to life in Grangemockler and an opportunity for all volunteers to ask questions.
 The Introductory Course is offered by all the Camphill Communities in the area and is an opportunity to learn more about people with special needs and Camphill and to meet co-workers from other communities.
 Volunteers staying for one year may be offered formal First Aid and Fire Safety training, depending on numbers of trained staff already present.

-If there are any questions please contact Réka at email@example.com.
+If there are any questions please contact George at firstname.lastname@example.org.
 Our community members with special needs benefit from as much stability as possible, so please think carefully about your choice to volunteer with us as once you have made a time commitment we are really counting on you to be here.